Backpacks

 aLOKSAK element-proof storage bags

 These aLOKSAK element-proof storage bags are the ultimate in keeping air, humidity, water, dust and sand away from your gear.
 They are particularly suited for smaller and flatter gear.
-These bags come in very many different sizes, making them usable for a host of different purposes.
+These bags come in very many different sizes (not specified in cm, but in inches), making them usable for a host of different purposes.
 Some purposes and items I use them for are:

 - Climbing chalk